 When is it happening?

-The peak of the meteor shower will happen some time around 1200 and 1430 UT (1300 and 1530 BST) on Sunday 12 August 2012.
-This means that observers in the UK will not be able to see the peak of the shower, but on the nights on either side we’ll still see plenty.
-In fact the peak of the Perseids is several days wide, so you can start meteorwatching now, and carry on well into next week, so that even if this weekend is cloudy you’ll still see some Perseids.
+The peak of the meteor shower will probably happen some time around 1815 and 2045 UT (1915 and 2145 BST) on Monday 12 August 2013, although there are uncertainties here.
+The peak could happen any time between 1415 BST 12 Aug and 0215BST 13 Aug.
+This means that observers in the UK might catch the peak of the shower, if it happens after the sky darkens on 12 August.
+Even on the nights on either side we’ll still see plenty.
+In fact the peak of the Perseids is several days wide, so you can start meteorwatching early, and carry on well after 12 August, so that even if this weekend is cloudy you’ll almost certainly have a chance to see some Perseids.
 Whatever night you’re out you’ll see more the later you’re up.
 Starting after dusk, the meteor rate will increase each night as Perseus climbs higher in the sky towards dawn.